nivivive/heynivi/_posts/2020-09-21-quarantine-your-screen-time-addiction.md

 Always being online is not only exhausting, but feels impossible to prevent.

-You work (or go to school) online.
-You socialize online.
-And, you watch your whole day go awway online.
+We work (or go to school) online.
+We socialize online.
+And, we watch all our free time vanish online as well.

 If you feel like some or a lot of those hours are just wasted on the Internet, then you're not alone.